-- > 25 to 35% of cases of ADHD are acquired/caused by brain trauma - ➤ 15 to 25% of cases of ADHD are acquired/caused by pre-natal and perinatal brain injuries: Maternal smoking/drinking, premature birth, etc. - ➤ 3 to 7% of cases of ADHD are acquired/caused by post-natal brain injuries: head trauma, infections, tumors, lead poisoning, PANDAS, etc.
+- ▶25 to 35% of cases of ADHD are acquired/caused by brain trauma - ➤ 15 to 25% of cases of ADHD are acquired/caused by pre-natal and perinatal brain injuries: Maternal smoking/drinking, premature birth, etc. - ➤ 3 to 7% of cases of ADHD are acquired/caused by post-natal brain injuries: head trauma, infections, tumors, lead poisoning, PANDAS, etc. - > Most of those with acquired ADHD are males. - The male brain is more prone to injury and genetic difficulties than the female brain.